isjxn/ORM-Barcamp/example_project/README.md

 name: A string that represents the name of the course.

 Add Sample Courses:
-Add two courses to the table:
+Add atleast two courses to the table:
 - "Computer Science 101"
 - "History 201"